Louisville Population 2017

 The city's growth in the 1800's was greatly influenced by the fact that river boats had to unload and move downriver before reaching the falls.
 By 1828, the population reached 7,000 and the city was incorporated.
 It became a shipping port and it was known as a point of escape for slaves moving north.
 It was also a stronghold for Union troops during the Civil War.

 During World War II, Louisville became a center for factory war production, which later transitioned into manufacturing tractors and agricultural equipment.
 Like many other older cities in the country, the population began to shift in the 1960s as more people fled to the suburbs.

 Louisville Population Growth

 About 30% of the population growth in all of Kentucky is in Louisville's CSA counties.
 The consolidation of Louisville and Jefferson County also caused Louisville to grow 189% from 2000 to 2010.
 The region has been growing slowly thanks to steady job growth, a low cost of living and affordable home prices.
-Much of Louisville's growth, however, can be attributed to Kentucky residents moving from rural areas to the city, as the state as a whole grew just 6% from 2000 to 2010.
+Louisville's growth can also be attributed to Kentucky residents moving from rural areas to the city, as the state as a whole grew just 6% from 2000 to 2010.